BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 For Maturana, it is crucial that this domain of interactions is something an outside observer establishes by describing the correlation between environmental events and the system's reactions.
 The system itself "knows" nothing of this and does not "represent" this domain to itself; it simply reacts blindly within the limits dictated by its structure.
-Following these premises, if one asks where the categorical differences in cognition lie between highly complex and highly simple organisms, Maturana concludes that there are none.
+Following these premises, if one asks where the categorical differences in cognition lie between highly complex and rather simple organisms, Maturana concludes that there are none.
 One must concede that all life is cognition.
 Thus, Maturana defines cognition exceedingly broadly: practically all living activity is "cognitive," leading to the equation **life = cognition**.